 Labna, strained thick yoghurt, has many uses, including serving with fruit and honey and adding to salads.
 It adds creaminess but not richness, and a wonderful lemony tang.

-Here's an idea – shape into balls and flavour with fresh spices and herbs.
+Here's an idea – shape into balls and flavour with dukkah, or fresh spices or herbs.

 Freshly ground spices